digiltd/oh-rtd-test/How-To-Implement-A-Binding.md

 1. active the new plugin in !RunConfiguration 'Run Configurations->openHAB Runtime->Plugins->activate your plugin->Auto-start true'

 Another possibility is to copy an existing binding and do a search&replace for the name.
+If the first step fails due to insufficient memory - Java's memory allowance may need to be increased (`export MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=256m"`)

 # Global Binding Configuration